coecms/coecms.github.io/_posts/2019-04-02-filter-file-lists-with-sed.md

 There are often many ways to accomplish even the simplest tasks, but sometimes the hardest thing to know is what **not** to do.

-Note also that this is very specific to bash.
+Note also that this is very specific to `bash`.
 Other shells will have their own limits and abilities.